-This powerfully built crayfish is usually a uniform olive or tan, without obvious blotches or spots except for orange or red on the pincer tips or edges of other body parts.
+The devil crayfish is a powerfully built, burrowing species that is usually a uniform olive or tan, without obvious blotches or spots except for orange or red on the pincer tips or edges of other body parts.
 In the Prairie Region, many individuals have a gold stripe running along the midline of the abdomen, continuing narrowly along the carapace.
-In the Lowlands of southeast Missouri, occasional individuals are turquoise blue, with 3 yellowish stripes on the abdomen and bright red outlining many body parts.

-Similar species: Another burrowing species, the prairie crayfish (Procambarus gracilis), superficially resembles the devil crayfish.
-However, adults of the prairie crayfish are often bright red.
+Similar species: In the Lowlands of southeast Missouri, the painted devil crayfish (Lacunicambarus ludovicianus) closely resembles the devil crayfish and in the past was considered simply a color variant of that species.
+It is turquoise blue or olive green, with 3 yellowish stripes on the abdomen and red outlining many body parts.
+Another burrowing species, the grassland (prairie) crayfish (Procambarus gracilis), superficially resembles the devil crayfish.
+However, adults of the grassland crayfish are often bright red.
 Also, in male devil crayfish, the tips of the reproductive structures (gonopods) are strongly curved; in prairie crayfish, they are nearly straight.

 Statewide, but apparently absent from the southwestern Ozarks.
 The devil crayfish is perhaps our most widely distributed crayfish, occurring over all except the west-central part of the state.

 The devil crayfish lives in burrows in timbered or formerly timbered areas along the floodplains of streams and along ditches.
 Its presence is often revealed by conspicuous mud chimneys at the burrow entrances.
 In early spring, young and some adults occur in roadside pools and other temporary waters.
 In dry spells, they seal the tops of the burrow and stay inside its safe, relatively humid environment.

 Crayfish are generally omnivores, eating a wide variety of plant and animal materials.
 This species emerges from its burrows at night to feed mostly on vegetation and other organic matter.